iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/All Pairs Shortest Paths.md

 **Lazy Path Evaluation**

-> We don't have to make the shortest path while the algorithm is running if we are only intersted in the shortest path costs.
-A search algorithm can be deployed later to look for the lowest cost spanning tree given the root node and the detinations.
+> We don't have to make the shortest path while the algorithm is running if we are only interested in the shortest path costs.
+A search algorithm can be deployed later to look for the lowest cost spanning tree given the root node and the destinations.

 **Smart Use of Datastructures**
 > We can also terminate the algorithm early when there is no update on the table.
-Additionaly, one may consider using different datastructures to speed up the process when the graph is sparse.
+Additionally, one may consider using different data structures to speed up the process when the graph is sparse.
 For each $k$, if we already know that $(k, i)$ or $(i, k)$ doesn't exists for some $i$, then there is no need to update $d(i, j)$ during that iteration.
 I am not sure what smart use of datastructure can do this, but this is left as an exercise for the programming savy readers.